Char15Xu/Char15Xu.github.io/CS180/4/index.md

 For a single image, based on the defined points, we can construct a rectangle to be the target points.
 For cases involving multiple images, we can select one set of points from a image as the target points for the others to be warped to.
+For each set of images, I compared the original image with the warped image, as well as the target image with the warped image.

 <p align="center">
   <img src="media/rect1.png" alt="alt text">